 Check it out for yourself.
 Just click on the picture to the above right to get more info.

-The deluxe version of Turbo Tax does cost around $40, but it's well worth it considering the helpful and user-friendly features it offers.
+The deluxe version of Turbo Tax does cost close to $50, but it's well worth it considering the helpful and user-friendly features it offers.
 It certainly costs far less than a typical accountant, and will provide you with the tools you need to optimize your return.